-Nearly every electronics device which does the processing of input given by us like smartphone, computer, laptop, tab, the calculator needs RAM for temporarily holding the data related to currently running programs and services.
+Nearly every electronics device which does the processing of input given by us like smartphones, computers, laptops, tab, the calculator needs RAM for temporarily holding the data related to currently running programs and services.

-RAM(Random Access Memory) is a volatile memory which means data remains in RAM as long as the computer is running.
+RAM (Random Access Memory) is a volatile memory, which means that data is stored in RAM while the computer is running.
 RAM loses data when the computer is turned off.
 When we restart the computer, the operating system and other files are loaded from the HDD or SDD into RAM, and we can see the stored disk content on the screen.